 We ask all patients to fill out our Online Registration form unless you have already been interviewed by one of our nurses from the BSA.
 You also need to review the patient rights and responsibilities before your surgery.
 Bring your insurance card and photo ID.
 On the day of surgery you should not eat or drink anything unless the BSA nurse told you otherwise.
-We have you come in approximately 1 hour before your procedure.
-Please keep in mind these times are estimates based off previous averages of the PLANNED surgical procedure.
+We have you come in approximately 1.5-2 hours before a surgical procedure.
+Please keep in mind our times are estimates based off previous averages of the PLANNED surgical procedure.
 Your physician will not rush a surgery to catch up, just as you would not want him/her to rush when you are the patient.
 We will try to keep you and your loved ones updated as to if the physician is on time or not.
 If at any time you would like an update please don't hesitate to ask.
 If your procedure is later in the day you may also call in ahead and verify your arrival time.

 If the patient is younger than 18 one adult needs to be in the building at all times.